openedx/.github/docs/decisions/0001-namespacing-branches.rst

 This ADR was written in response to this `Discourse thread`_.

-Currently, 2U continuous delevery tooling creates branches and tags in the repository "global namespace."
+Currently, 2U continuous delivery tooling creates branches and tags in the repository "global namespace."
 By that I mean that branches and tags have the form ``release`` or ``release-candidate-3729``.
 This is confusing because those branches and tags appear to be global,